-Preserving Lilac Season with Lilac Syrup
+Preserving Lilac Season

-One of the easiest ways to use and enjoy edible flowers in your kitchen is by infusing them into a simple syrup otherwise known as a lilac cordial or lilac squash.
-Lilac season comes and goes so quickly in May and they are one of my all-time favorite blooms, edible or otherwise.
-Known for their sweet honey fragrance and beautiful purple hue, lilacs have been used in cottage and country gardens and hedgerows for centuries.
-Lilac syrup is a classic recipe often called lilac cordial that is best used to sweeten and flavor refreshing iced drinks or cocktails.
+Lilac season comes and goes so quickly during the month of May and they are one of my all-time favorite blooms, edible or otherwise.
+Known for their sweet honey fragrance and beautiful purple hue, lilac bushes have been grown in cottage and country gardens and hedgerows for centuries.

 How to Make Lilac Cordial